Preclinical WebsiteClinical Website

 Regional Brain Atrophy

 Multi-modality imaging biomarkers are widely used in clinical trials of Alzheimer's disease and tauopathies.
-MRI-derived regional volume and cortical thickness measures are highly sensitive to brain atrophy and allow for monitoring disease progression over time in Alzheimer's disease, Progressive Supranuclear Palsy, Corticobasal Degeneration, and Frontotemporal Dementia.
+MRI-derived regional volume and cortical thickness measures are highly sensitive to brain atrophy and allow for monitoring disease progression over time in Alzheimer's disease.
 Using non-invasive, in vivo whole brain MRI acquisition combined with advanced, fully-automated image processing & analysis, we have shown highly significant regional brain atrophy, specifically related to tau pathology, thereby serving as a robust in-life measure of neurodegeneration and a translational biomarker.

 Alzheimer's Disease Mouse Models & Neurodegeneration

-The Interactive Presentation below allows you to explore the relationship between amyloid-β, tau, and brain atrophy in human AD and our Alzheimer's disease mouse models, including in vivo data and high-resolution images of entire Multiplex Immunofluorescence tissue sections.
+An Interactive Data Presentation exploring the complex relationship between amyloid-β, tau, and brain atrophy in human AD and our Alzheimer's disease mouse models.

 Tau, Rather than Amyloid-β, Drives Neurodegeneration in Alzheimer's Disease (AD) and Mouse Models of AD